GaroBal/top-x-values/README.md

 ## Setup Instructions

 ### Prerequisites

-- Ensure you have Python 3.9 or higher installed on your system.
-You can download it from [python.org](https://www.python.org/downloads/).
+- Python 3.9 or higher installed on your system
+  - For Windows: Download from [python.org](https://www.python.org/downloads/) and ensure you check "Add Python to PATH" during installation
+  - For macOS: Download from [python.org](https://www.python.org/downloads/) or install via Homebrew: `brew install python@3.9`

 ### Clone the Repository